astroxii/astroxii/README.md

 Hello, welcome to my GitHub page.
 I am an IT and Computer Science student from Brazil, currently am mastering Web technologies skills, and further on, I will start studying in the Artificial Intelligence fields.
 I've started this learning journey in 2018, with the Java language, and moved to the Web environment.
 Hopefully, when 2022 is ending, I might have mastered Web Development skills, and know a satisfactory amount about Artificial Intelligence.

+Also love Astronomy and Physics, sometimes I leave programming aside for a little and take a voyage studying or reading news about both.

 <p align="center"><img alt="Galaxy Illustration" align="center" src="./galaxy.jpg" width="80%" height="auto"/></p>

 ### Languages that I use and learn: